swiftlang/swift-evolution/proposals/0314-async-stream.md

 extension AsyncStream.Continuation {
   /// Resume the task awaiting the next iteration point by having it return
-  /// nomally from its suspension point or buffer the value if no awaiting
+  /// normally from its suspension point or buffer the value if no awaiting
   /// next iteration is active.
   ///
   /// - Parameter result: A result to yield from the continuation.